-When it comes to securing partnerships, funding, and interest on technologies and/or startups, there are a multitude of things that can halt the process – most of which are outside the sphere of control of the TTO or the PI.
-[A lot of them can be attributed to the Valley of Death] With all of those unknowns floating around, it is important to take some time and figure out how to execute what is in your sphere of control.
+When it comes to securing partnerships, funding, and interest in technologies and/or startups, there are many circumstances that can halt the process – most of which are outside the sphere of control of the TTO or the PI.
+[A lot of them can be attributed to the Valley of Death] With all of those unknowns floating, it’s important to take some time and figure out how to execute what is in your sphere of control.

-This is where the TTO staff can step in and build a relationship with the PI and work with them together and one of the first spheres of control that the TTO must address.
-A key role of the TTO is to be a viable partner– a place where science based researchers can come for guidance on matters outside of their immediate knowledge; including legal and general business strategy.
-A successful office will take this opportunity to mentor PIs in how to market and pitch their discoveries.
+First, the TTO staff can step in, build relationships with PIs, and work with them.
+A key role of the TTO is to be a viable partner– a place where science-based researchers can turn to for guidance on matters outside of their immediate knowledge; including legal and general business strategy.
+A successful office will take this opportunity to mentor PIs on how to market and pitch their discoveries.

-Which brings us to a second item in the sphere of influence: helping researchers successfully pitch their ideas.
-Often times it is difficult for inventors to funnel their ideas of how their innovation can be applicable in a commercial setting.
-Like any pitch, lack of focus typically will result in lack of interest from potential investors or collaborators.
+Regarding helping researchers successfully pitch their ideas: often, it is difficult for inventors to articulate ideas for the commercial applications of their innovations.
+As with any pitch, lack of focus typically will result in lack of interest from potential investors or collaborators.

-Below are some tips on how to help your researchers tell their story better so that when they meet with potential research partners, investors and angels; they will be heard in a meaningful way.
+Below are some tips on how to help your researchers tell their story better, so when they meet with potential research partners, investors and angels; they will be heard in a meaningful way.

-How did they discover this invention?
+- How did they discover this invention?
 Where did their idea come from?
-What there a gap in the market?
-What is an accidental discovery that was applied to a real world problem?
-Do they have a personal back story?
-All of these questions will help your PIs and researchers start the foundation of the story (pitch) and draw in potential partners as to why they are listening.
+Was there a gap in the market?
+Was this an accidental discovery that was applied to a real world problem?
+Do they have a personal back-story?
+All of these questions will help your PIs and researchers build the foundation of the story (pitch) and draw in potential partners.

-Offering one-on-one sessions or even take groups of PIs and researchers and host short seminars on how to prepare for their commercialization ventures.
-The most successful offices are approaching researchers as partners and vice versa.
+Offer one-on-one sessions or host short seminars for groups of PIs and researchers on how to prepare for their commercialization ventures.
+The most successful offices approach researchers as partners and vice versa.